BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 so this contract should not be unbundled.

 18. In some cases, cash flows are projected for a group of contracts altogether but contract

 boundaries may be different for some of them.
 For example, for products with profit sharing

 features, the cash flow projection may be done globally for several guarantees, but cash

 Page 8/18

 -----

-![### Summary
+![A concise summary of the image for retrieval:
-This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, tilted emblem containing the European Union's circle of stars, next to the stylized lowercase acronym "eiopa" in grey.
+The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo consists of a blue emblem with the European Union's circle of stars, next to the stylized grey text "EIOPA".
 The full name of the authority is written below the acronym.

-### Text
-eiopa
+Extracted text from the image: eiopa
 European Insurance and
 Occupational Pensions Authority](#)